gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 The Dataset used here is one such containing the listings of many users and their phone numbers now de-identified and anonymized.
 This is for keeping the confidentiality of the data from being spotted on the Organizational compliance radar.

 #### Imbalanced and Balanced Dataset.
 Do We Need to have Balanced Data?
-The dataset has 30-35% fraud – it’s not extremely imbalanced.
+The dataset has 30-35% fraudulent data – it’s not extremely imbalanced.
 Models like XGBoost and Random Forest handle class imbalance well (using scale_pos_weight).
 For model training (especially for SHAP, unsupervised learning, visualizations), having that kind of percetages of fraud gives:
 🔺Enough examples to learn patterns 🔺Better visual and statistical separation 🔺Richer evaluation of precision-recall trade-offs